 Analogue meets digital: the new instrument cluster of the

 On the left-hand side of the rev counter is the speedometer.
 In its centre, you can see data relating to adaptive cruise control, for example.
-In the display field on the outside left, the outside temperature is shown.
+In the display field on the outside left, you can choose to show the speed limit indicator, traffic sign recognition or the outside temperature.

 On the right-hand side, the possibilities are even more varied.
 The inside display field is occupied by information from the on-board computer, the fuel gauge or the residual range.
 In the field on the outside right, you can see the time.
 And there’s also the option of viewing the map of the navigation system.